{max-height: 200px;}

 • Clarity.
 A CEO client of mine came back from the holidays, with clarity on a long-standing sales issue they had been circling on.
 The time off allowed the right solution to become clear in their mind and their energy shifted to excitement when they returned to the office with a clear path forward.

 • Avoiding a crash.
 As mentioned, when I was a young founder, I did a terrible job of load management.
 I remember, the day after we raised our Series A, I vented to my co-founder about 10 different issues we now needed to address.
-This stemmed from insecurity and inability to sit in the uncertainty that is a constant at any high-growth startup.
-By not allowing myself to enjoy the good times, I was less equipped to level-up and handle the extended high-intensity periods (fundraising, pivoting our B2B product, etc.) that were waiting for us on the road ahead.
-It’s critical to nurture different of your identities as a founder (relationships, health, and more) when you have the space to do so and no one will tell you to do this.
+This stemmed from insecurity and the inability to sit in the uncertainty that is a constant at any high-growth startup.
+By not allowing myself to enjoy the good times, I was less equipped to level up and handle the extended high-intensity periods (fundraising, pivoting our B2B product, etc.) that were waiting for us on the road ahead.
+It’s critical to nurture different of identities as a founder (relationships, health, and more) when you have the space to do so and no one will tell you to do this.

-Is downshifting and load management something you do as a founder / leader?
+Is downshifting and load management something you do as a founder/leader?
 How do you approach this process?

 Sharpend’s Step by Step Guide to Mastering the Enneagram